-The Compensation Committee charter provides that the Compensation Committee will review the recommendations of our CEO and make recommendations to the Board for the annual base salary, cash bonuses, incentive compensation levels, employment agreements and benefits for the CEO and other key executives as well as authorize the CEO to allocate annual equity-based compensation awarded to non-executive employees.
-The Compensation Committee charter provides that the committee may retain consultants and advisors to advise the committee on compensation issues requiring outside expertise.
+The Compensation Committee charter provides that the committee may retain consultants and advisors to advise the Committee on compensation issues requiring outside expertise.
 The Compensation Committee may also consult with our Audit Committee and our independent auditors for the purpose of reviewing any calculations required under any company incentive compensation plans.
 Meetings may, at the discretion of the Compensation Committee, include members of the Company's management, other members of the Board, consultants or advisors, and such other persons as the Compensation Committee or its chairperson may determine.

-The members of our Compensation Committee are directors E. Wayne Nordberg (Chairperson), Brent Arriaga and Rebecca Bayless.
+The members of our Compensation Committee are directors E. Wayne Nordberg (Co-Chairperson), Rebecca Bayless (Co-Chairperson) and Brent Arriaga.
 Each of our current Compensation Committee members is considered to be an "independent director" as defined in the NYSE American Company Guide.

-It is intended that, if elected as directors in 2024, each of E. Wayne Nordberg, Brent Arriaga and Rebecca Bayless will continue to serve as members of the Compensation Committee with Mr. Nordberg again serving as the Chairperson of the Committee.
+It is intended that, if elected as directors in 2025, each of E. Wayne Nordberg, Brent Arriaga and Rebecca Bayless will continue to serve as members of the Compensation Committee with Mr. Nordberg and Ms. Bayless again serving as the Co-Chairpersons of the Committee.